jeanmeza/iot-data-simulator/README.md

 # IoT Data simulator

-A simple MQTT-based simulator for publishing IoT sensor data such as GPS coordinates, speed, heart rate, and more.
+A MQTT-based simulator for publishing IoT sensor data such as GPS coordinates, speed, heart rate, and more.
 Designed for use with MQTT brokers and compatible dashboards like Node-RED.

+## Authors

+- Sahar Ramezani Jolfaei
+- Jean Carlo Meza

 ## Setup